Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we presented \emph{Bespoke OLAP}, a fully autonomous synthesis pipeline that leverages LLM-guided code generation to produce complete, workload-specific database engines from scratch.
-On TPC-H (SF20), the synthesized engine achieves \emph{11.78$\times$ lower total runtime} and a \emph{16.40$\times$ median per-query speedup} over \emph{DuckDB v1.4.4}; on CEB (SF2), it achieves \emph{9.76$\times$} and \emph{4.66$\times$}, respectively, with improvements consistent across all query templates.
-These results indicate that a substantial fraction of the overhead in modern analytical systems arises from their requirement to remain general-purpose, and that LLM-guided synthesis can systematically eliminate this cost on a per-workload basis.
+On TPC-H (SF20), the synthesized engine achieves \emph{11.78$\times$ lower total runtime} and a \emph{16.40$\times$ median per-query speedup} over \emph{DuckDB v1.4.1}; on CEB (SF2), it achieves \emph{9.76$\times$} and \emph{4.66$\times$}, respectively, with improvements consistent across all query templates.{On TPC-H (SF20), it achieves \SpeedupSTDuckTPCH{} over DuckDB v1.4.1 and \SpeedupSTUmbraTPCH{} over Umbra; on CEB (SF2), it achieves \SpeedupSTDuckCEB{} and \SpeedupSTUmbraCEB{}, respectively.} These results indicate that a substantial fraction of the overhead in modern analytical systems arises from their requirement to remain general-purpose, and that LLM-guided synthesis can systematically eliminate this cost on a per-workload basis.
 Because each engine is synthesized within hours at a cost of only a few dollars, per-workload specialization, which historically was reserved for exceptional, high-value deployments, can plausibly become routine for future DBMS-systems.

 For future directions, there are many interesting challenges and opportunities.
-Our current pipeline targets in-memory OLAP to isolate the impact of workload-specific specialization from parallelism and I/O scheduling.
-Extending the approach to disk-resident workloads will require synthesizing bespoke storage layouts and access paths.
-Supporting multi-threaded execution introduces additional challenges, including reasoning about parallelism, synchronization, and NUMA-aware data placement, and raises the open question of whether LLM agents can reliably generate correct concurrent code at this level of complexity.
-Incorporating lightweight cost models tailored to LLM-generated code could further reduce synthesis time by pruning unpromising optimization alternatives early, particularly for join ordering.
+Our current pipeline targets in-memory OLAP to isolate the impact of workload-specific specialization from I/O scheduling.
+Extending the approach to disk-resident workloads will require synthesizing bespoke storage layouts and access paths. synchronization, and NUMA-aware data placement, and raises the open question of whether LLM agents can reliably generate correct concurrent code at this level of complexity.{While our current submission already supports single-threaded disk-based execution, the achieved speedups do not yet reach the level of the in-memory setting.
+Closing this gap will require synthesizing bespoke buffer pool management, eviction policies, and block-aligned page layouts tailored to the known query access pattern.
+We consider this an important direction, though one that introduces a substantially larger synthesis problem which we will tackle in the future.} Incorporating{Beyond disk-resident workloads, incorporating} lightweight cost models tailored to LLM-generated code could further reduce synthesis time by pruning unpromising optimization alternatives early, particularly for join ordering.
 Finally, extending bespoke synthesis beyond pure OLAP to other workloads such as OLTP introduces consistency and isolation guarantees as a fundamentally new dimension of the synthesis problem.